What is Liquidity Risk?

 Because of the rise in the price of Iron & Steel, Aluminum, Zinc will lower the initial margin of the business due to higher raw material costs.

-One of the prime measurement of liquidity risk is the application of the Current Ratio.
+One of the prime measurements of market liquidity risk is the application of the Current Ratio.
 The current ratio is the value of current or Short-term liabilities as per Current Liabilities.
-The Ideal ratio is believed to be more than 1, which suggests the firm has the capacity to pay its current liabilities from its short-term assets.
+The Ideal ratio is believed to be more than 1, which suggests the firm can pay its current liabilities from its short-term assets.

-Sears Holding stock fell by 9.8% on the back of continuing losses and poor quarterly results.
-Sears balance doesn’t look too good either.
-Moneymorning has named Sears Holding as one of the five companies that may go bankrupt soon.
+Sears Holdings stock fell by 9.8% due to continuing losses and poor quarterly results.
+Sears' balance doesn’t look too good either.
+Moneymorning has named Sears Holding one of the five companies that may go bankrupt soon.

-Let us take another example of the liquidity risk of Ruchira Papers Ltd (Indian Company.
+Let us take another example of the liquidity risk of Ruchira Papers Ltd an Indian Company.

 The following are the current asset and Current liability standings of Ruchira Papers Ltd for the year ended FY17 and FY18.
 Thus we can derive the following from the given data.